yanlyony/assignment-1/README.md

 docker-compose up -d
 ```

-View the logs of the node to confirm that it is running correctly:
+View the logs of the node to confirm that it is running correctly
 ```bash